-You can set up a custom domain for your team to access your site.
+Within Teamwork, you can set up a custom domain for your team to access your site.

 The process to set this up involves adding records in your DNS settings, so the person who manages your website would usually be able to do this for you: